How to Set Up a LAMP Stack with Docker Compose

 Learn how to quickly deploy a LAMP (Apache, MariaDB, PHP) stack using Docker Compose with our easy-to-follow guide.

-However, suppose you still prefer to take the traditional approach and install the LAMP stack from the native packages for the distro you are using.
-In that case, our tutorials for UbuntuDebianRocky Linux, and AlmaLinux will help you do it effortlessly.
+Of course, if you still prefer the traditional approach, you can install this stack from the distro’s native packages.
+If that’s the case, our tutorials for UbuntuDebianRocky Linux, and AlmaLinux will help you do it effortlessly.

 Prerequisites